epunx2/epunx2/README.md

 I build tools, processes, applications, etc to help business grow.
 I work primarily in Ruby, JavaScript, HTML, CSS, and Python.

 Currently:
-- Engineer at Vaspian.
-We provide communications tools to businesses.
-Our tech suite is great and our customer support is even better.
-- I build the systems our team uses to run the business.
-This includes custom apps and leveraging a variety of platforms.
-These contributions have contributed to a 10x increase in revenue for a particular product as well as automated billing for all services.
-- Current problem how to generate more leads
+- Consultant at Zenatta Consulting.
+We configure SaaS products for customers and do custom software development
+- I design the systems our clients use, interface with our development team, do a portion of the development myself, and Q/A the work.

 A little more about me:
 -